jameshanlon/jameshanlon.github.io/content/hex-processor.md

 on several important aspects for reference.
 Hex has four registers: program counter ``pc``, operand register ``oreg`` and the A and B registers ``areg`` and ``breg`` used for expression evaluation.
-The architecture is agnostic of a particular word size, but it has to be a miniumum of a byte and multiples of a byte.
+The architecture is agnostic of a particular word size, but it has to be a minimum of a byte and multiples of a byte.
 In the included implementation the word size is 4 bytes.
 Hex has sixteen instructions (hence its name!) that are summarised in the following table.
 The instructions are grouped into memory access with absolute or relative